mcanevet/puppet-freebox/README.md

 Override the device name.
 Defaults to `$::hostname`.

 ###Class: freebox::configuration::connection
-This class is used to configure the connection to the freebox.
+This class is used to configure the Freebox IPv4 connection.

 ####`ping`
 Should the Freebox respond to external ping requests.